eilbecklab/phenotipsbot/README.md

 #### set_object(patient_id, object_class, object_obj)
 Updates the properties of an object.
-Only properties that exist in both object_obj and on the server are updated.
+Only properties that exist in both `object_obj` and in the class on the server are updated.

 #### set_owner(patient_id, username)
-Sets the owner of the patient record to a PhenoTips user. 'xwiki:XWiki.' is automatically added to the username.
+Sets the owner of the patient record to a PhenoTips user. 'xwiki:XWiki.' is automatically prepended to the username.
 This function does not verify that the user exists.

 #### set_pedigree(patient_id, pedigree_obj)
 Sets the patient's pedigree data and updates the SVG image that is shown to the user.

 #### set_relative(patient_id, relative_num, relative_obj)
-Sets the relative's name and relationship.
-The relative must already exist.
+Updates the properties of a relative relationship object.
+Only properties that exist in both `relative_obj` and in `PhenoTips.RelativeClass` on the server are updated.
+The referenced relative should already exist in PhenoTips.

 #### set_study(patient_id, study)
 Sets the patient's study form.
 Pass `study=''` for the default study form, or